warwickofthegh/awesome-tesla-australia/readme.md

   - Clean Interior: Reguarly
 - [Tesla - Annual Service Inspection Checklist](https://www.tesla.com/sites/default/files/service/annual_service_inspection_checklist_en_eu.pdf) - Official List from Tesla for 1,2,3,4 year periods
 - [Tesla - Car Maintenance](https://www.tesla.com/en_AU/support/car-maintenance) - Guide and instructions for car maintenance

+### Ordering A New Tesla
+- Process:
+  - Place Order and Pay deposit (this just puts you in the queue - cars aren't made to order, they make in batches for expected demand for each models)
+  - Complete initial financing details and potential registration details
+  - Once a Vehicle is assigned/place on a ship that matches your configuration and your number in queue comes up you'll be assigned the VIN and a more defined estiamted delivery date - VIN after often assigned before you are notified and can be discovery using a browser plugin via the Tesla Portal using [Tesla VIN Finder](https://chrome.google.com/webstore/detail/tesla-vin-finder/cjhgdbmohmlomkjgbgkcbknncblpfanf)
+  - Once Car has landed in country you'll be contacted to arrange delivery or pickup date and time
+  - A week before pickup or delivery final payment is required or finance finalaised
+  - Pick-up and enjoy!
+- Tracking Order is possible once you have a VIN assigned.
+There are ways to discover which ship the VIN is on and subsequent tracking to delivery location.
+You can utilise [VedaPrime](https://vedaprime.net.au/) serivice to discover how

 ### Delivery Checklist